Darrolm/Taako_Rig/ReadMe.txt

 To get started, just download the files into the correct folders of the Maya project you want to use and the textures should load without issue.

 If you notice anything early on that you want added or see something that you feel should be different, let me know and I'll look at addressing it right away.
+I can easily be reached on Twitter @Darrolm

 Taako model by Danny Sweeney